Modelling $\delta$ Scuti pulsations: A new grid of p, g, and f modes across pre-main-sequence to post-main-sequence evolution: Methodology

 \subsection{Input physics}

-We provide our \textsc{mesa} inlist template as a supplementary file, should experienced \textsc{mesa} users find this a preferable way to read through the input physics and numerical setup.
-Any parameters not explicitly discussed in the following sections remained at their default \textsc{mesa} settings.
+We provide our \mesa inlist template as a supplementary file, should experienced \mesa users find this a preferable way to read through the input physics and numerical setup.
+Any parameters not explicitly discussed in the following sections remained at their default \mesa settings.